cirosantilli/cpp-cheat/gdb/commands.md

 Like run, but also add a temporary (deleted once hit) breakpoint at `main` and stop there.

+`main` this is not the actual executable entry point, see also: <http://stackoverflow.com/questions/10483544/stopping-at-the-first-machine-code-instruction-in-gdb>

 ### q

 ### quit